KCLogistics/railse-pitch-deck/mockup.md

 *   **Three Pillars:**
     *   **Customer Intelligence Engine:** Analyzes every interaction to power our Customer Ranking and Quotation Generation algorithms, delivering perfectly personalized quotes and focusing sales on high-potential clients.
     *   **Supply Orchestration Engine:** Continuously ranks every transporter on performance.
-Our Vendor Ranking and Order Matching algorithms instantly select the optimal partner for any job.
+Our Transporter Ranking and Order Matching algorithms instantly select the optimal partner for any job.
     *   **Autonomous Operations Engine:** Proactively automates all post-booking communication.
 Our Order Coordination algorithm is the key to scaling operations effortlessly, without scaling headcount.

 *   **Animated Diagram:**